 Once you have some of the basics, get in the kitchen and start testing.
 Try things out on your staff and friends.
 Find a gluten-free advocate in your community like a blogger or someone who heads up a support group.
 Get feedback.
 Once you think you are ready, social media can be your friend.
-You might even consider getting a Nima Sensor, which can tell you if your food is safe.

 Have you found these gluten-free resources for chefs to be helpful?
 Please share it.
 If you think you might need more help, I’m available for consulting either over the phone or in person.

 Thank you and go have some fun in the kitchen!